aleen42/PersonalWiki/contribution.md

 #### Something to do before opening

 - First of all, checkout the list and find whether anyone else has opened the same issue with yours.
+If so, just join and give out your words on those issue.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./pic/tail.gif"></a>